Yoda2020/ML-Projects-Portfolio/Fin-Tech-Customer-Subscription-Prediction/README.md

-This is a regrssion model built on real world data predicting customer subscription to premium feature based on app behavorial analysis.
+This is a classification model built on real world data predicting customer subscription to premium feature based on app behavorial analysis.